Plastic Culture

 Have you ever felt like you were trapped in timeloop of culture that has completely come to a halt?
 Like everything is being re-created over and over and over again?
 That mainstream media is no longer designed to inspire, but instead, to discourage and dishearten?
 To lower your level of consciousness?

 If you’ve felt this way, you aren’t alone in this experience and you aren’t hallucinating.
 Our culture has completely stopped creating anything of substance and it seems to have gotten stuck in the mud.
+While you may be able to find alternative and independent creators making refreshing content, our mainstream channels have been occupied by interests completely disconnected from us.

-• Timbre Decline: The texture, color, and quality of sounds of music peaked in the 1960s and has been steadily declining ever since.
+• The texture, color, and quality of sounds of music peaked in the 1960s and has been steadily declining ever since.
 This includes less variation of instrumentation and recording techniques, including a drastic decline in the use of actual instruments.

-• Homogeneity in Melodies and Rhythms: Since the 1960s, melodies, rhythms, and vocals of songs have become increasingly similar, resulting in music that is less harmonically complex and more familiar and repetitive.
+• Since the 1960s, melodies, rhythms, and vocals of songs have become increasingly similar, resulting in music that is less harmonically complex and more familiar and repetitive.

 It may be easy to say, “Oh, well mainstream music isn’t geared towards actual cultural innovators”.
 That’s a reasonable response, but when compared to the instrumental or lyrical complexity of mainstream music of the past, the difference is striking.

 Take, for instance, the intricate arrangements in Sergeant Pepper’s Lonely Hearts Club Band by The Beatles.
 This not only showcased six instruments played by the band members themselves, but included a 40-piece orchestra of strings, brass, woodwinds, and percussion.
-Consider this with innovative recording techniques and thought-provoking lyrics.

 Looking at Pink Floyd’s The Dark Side of the Moon, which used advanced studio effects, diverse instrumentation, and complex time signatures.
-Or looking at Stevie Wonder’s Songs in the Key of Life, blending elements of jazz, soul, and classical music to deliver socially conscious and uplifting messages.
+Or Stevie Wonder’s Songs in the Key of Life, blending elements of jazz, soul, and classical music to deliver socially conscious and uplifting messages.

 The list goes on, but the point stands, mainstream music in the year 2024 is monotonous, brainwashing, slop.

 We are told that inflation isn’t that bad anymore, but the cost of essential items like a pound of beef has more than doubled over the past four years.
 This discrepancy between reported statistics and everyday experiences illustrates how inflicted inflation continues to impact Americans, as much as corporate pundits want us to believe the opposite.
+Let’s not even dive into the fudged job reports, which artificially inflated the current employment market well over the margin of error.

 The overall economic numbers are staggering:

-This environment of artificial support and fake value not only promotes mediocrity, but also fosters an increase in fraudulent activities.
+This environment of artificial support and fake money not only promotes mediocrity, but also fosters an increase in fraudulent activities.
 As financial safety nets and bailouts become more common, there’s less accountability and greater opportunity for deceitful practices to thrive.

 A few examples of recent artificial social movements are:

-• The 2017 Fyre Festival, a highly promoted luxury music festival in the Bahamas, which was heavily funded and utilized influencers and paid social media campaigns to create fake hype, turned out to be an absolute disaster.
+- The 2017 Fyre Festival, a highly promoted luxury music festival in the Bahamas, which was heavily funded and utilized influencers and paid social media campaigns to create fake hype, turned out to be an absolute disaster.

-• The 2020 Ladders’ Salary Survey put on the popular job site “Ladders”, claiming that many job seekers were landing six-figure jobs, using manipulated data to paint an overly positive picture of the job market.
+- The 2020 Ladders’ Salary Survey put on the popular job site “Ladders”, claiming that many job seekers were landing six-figure jobs, using manipulated data to paint an overly positive picture of the job market.

-• The Theranos fraud.
+- The Theranos fraud.
 A blood testing company led by Elizabeth Holmes, once touted as the “Next Steve Jobs”, which was exposed for fraudulent practices and claims about the technological capacity of her company, leading to immense legal consequences and collapse of the entire company.

 This manipulation of cultural trends for political purposes raises important questions about authenticity in our current society.
 With today’s advanced technology and media capabilities, we must ask ourselves: is what we’re seeing even real?
 Is the hype surrounding various trends and movements genuine, or is it manufactured?

-Through the actions of stealing from the future to provide for the now, we have gotten ourselves into an unproductive set of habits that have allowed us to live in such a way that is not in alignment with natural economic principles, and I believe this to be one of the largest reasons are culture is in such disarray.
+Through the actions of stealing from the future to provide for the now, we have gotten ourselves into an unproductive set of habits that have allowed us to live in such a way that is not in alignment with natural economic and social principles, and I believe this to be one of the largest reasons are culture is in such disarray.

 For instance, in a research study done at Notre Dame where individuals were told to determine whether they were chatting with a Large Language Model (LLM, think ChatGPT), or a human, individuals were incorrect 58% of the time.